Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü supports compile-time evaluation via `constexpr` mechanism.
 Simple expressions and calls to `constexpr` functions with all arguments - compile-time constants are evaluated in compile-time.

-A function may be marked as `constexpr` if it uses a safe and deterministic subset of Ü - no `unsafe`, no memory allocations, no runtime polymorphism.
+A function may be marked as `constexpr` if it uses safe and deterministic subset of Ü - no `unsafe`, no memory allocations, no runtime polymorphism.

 ### Compile-time type information